Best Ergonomic Office Chairs iMore 2021

 - Beautiful design inspired by Golden Gate Bridge

 - 3D Intelligent back allows stretching and movement

 - PostureFit sacral support aligns spine to natural "S" shape

 Best Gaming Chair: GT Omega PRO

 For many of us, our gaming chair doubles as an office chair.
-Gaming chairs are designed for long hours sitting, and they recline to a number of comfortable angles.
-This one has a body-hugging design, 160-degree recliner adjustment, armrests that move in four directions, height-adjustable mechanism, side recliners, and removable lumbar support and head rest pillows.
-It's definitely not a boring, staid-looking office chair; choose from a number of different bold accent colors.
+Gaming chairs are designed for long hours of sitting, and they recline to a number of comfortable angles.
+This one has a body-hugging design, 160-degree recliner adjustment, armrests that move in four directions, height-adjustable mechanism, side recliners, and removable lumbar support and headrest pillows.
+It's definitely not a boring, staid-looking office chair.
+Choose from many bold accent colors.
 Note that unlike many gaming chairs, this one doesn't have memory foam and it has a relatively low weight limit: just 250 pounds.